Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Introduction

+We endeavour to make a clear separation between the contract of a CDC fund and our modelling assumptions.
+Section \ref{sec:operationCDC} describes the contract.
+Section \ref{sec:modelling} describes modelling assumptions including demographic and economic factors.

+Having established the contract of CDC funds, the second way our paper contributes to the literature is by studying the extent of intergenerational cross-subsidy in CDC funds.
+This is the topic of Section \ref{sec:crossSubsidy}.

-We will see that a dominant source of cross-subsidy in the single-employer scheme results from the fixed contribution rate and nominal-benefit which is accrued each year.
-This favours investors who are close to retirement as they receive the same benefit as younger investors for the same contribution, despite their being less time for their investments to grow.
-This mirrors the behaviour of the DB scheme that the single-employer scheme is designed to replace.
-Thus, these cross-subsidies should be seen as an intentional design feature of the single-employer scheme.
-However, we find that the level of cross-subsidy is considerably higher in a single-employer scheme than a DB scheme.
-An age-related benefit accrual would reduce the cost of this anomaly on later generations.
-The lack of financial fairness on an accrued basis distinguishes a Royal Mail-type CDC scheme from those studied in the literature.
-For example, \cite{haan}, which shows a greater financial fairness of their studied collective scheme, is based on CDC plans which are seen in the Netherlands.
+We find that flat-accrual schemes and dynamic-accrual schemes contain very different levels of cross-subsidies.
+A dominant source of cross-subsidy in the flat-accrual scheme results from the combination of a fixed contribution rate and fixed accrual rate.
+This favours participants who are close to retirement as they receive the same benefit amount as younger members for the same contribution, despite there being less time for their investments to grow.
+This qualitatively mirrors the behaviour of the DB scheme that the RMCPP flat-accrual scheme is designed to replace.
+However, when examined quantitatively, we find that the level of cross-subsidy is considerably higher in a flat-accrual scheme than a DB scheme.

+Since the earliest generations in a flat-accrual scheme receive an income that is worth more than the value of their lifetime contributions, subsequent generations must receive an income that is worth less than their contributions.
+We find that the flat-accrual scheme broadly tends to a long-term steady-state situation where typical generations receive a retirement income worth less than their contributions.
+One can think of this as later generations paying interest on the debt built up by overpaying the earliest generations.
+We refer to this effect as ``drag''.
+It may appear counter-intuitive that a scheme can enter a steady-state which is not actuarially fair.
+This is possible because over an infinite time horizon one cannot argue that the total money paid into the scheme must equal the total money paid out, so we will also refer to this as an ``infinite-horizon effect''.

-The multi-employer scheme is designed to avoid such obvious subsidies and is instead intended to be actuarially fair in the sense that each year members' contributions match their new benefit entitlements.
-However, the implicit pricing methodology used to achieve this is only approximate and so cross-subsidies still appear.
-It is intuitively clear that this must occur for the fund to succeed in its goal of risk-sharing.
-The design of the fund is such that younger generations experience greater volatility in the value of their future benefits, while older generations experience a smoothing in this value.
-This allows the fund to invest in riskier assets while still providing a smooth income in retirement.
-Other CDC plans have the same feature \cite{bonenkamp,cui,gollier} and they can also out-perform alternative pension options by taking on more investment risk.
+The dynamic-accrual scheme is designed to avoid the obvious cross-subsidies of a flat-accrual scheme.
+It is instead intended to be \emph{actuarially fair}, in the sense that members' contributions match their new benefit entitlements, at the time of each contribution.
+However, the implicit pricing methodology that has been proposed in industry to do this is only approximate, and so cross-subsidies still appear.
+These cross-subsidies are stochastic in nature, meaning one cannot predict in advance which generations will lose out.